mandelsoft/mdref/src/README.md

-This markdown reference generator uses a document tree with markdown files containing a special syntax for tags and references as input and generates an appropriate target tree with references resolved to resolved Markdown links and anchors.
+This markdown reference generator uses a document tree with markdown files containing a special annotation syntax for tags and references as input and generates an appropriate target tree with references resolved to resolved Markdown links and anchors.